bla5r/RemoteLogger/README.md

 # Server-side

-I developed a server monitor for this logger, you can check it out here: https://github.com/bla5r/RemoteMonitor
+I developed a server monitor for this logger, you can check it out [here](https://github.com/bla5r/RemoteMonitor "RemoteMonitor").

 When you call the flushing method, the class send a POST request to your server with all of your data in the body (JSON format).
 This is an example of output:
 ```